Frequently asked questions from investors

 Growth & dividend part of the portfolio

-A combination of two basic parts of a portfolio characterized by returns of different types in order to diversify investment risk.
+A combination of two fundamental parts of a portfolio characterized by returns of different types in order to diversify investment risk.
 The dividend part of the portfolio consists of prosperous businesses offering attractive and stable dividends.
 The growth part of the portfolio comprises companies with substantial potential for restructuring and subsequent growth.

-turn-around / rescue
+Turn-around / rescue

 Investment into companies that are performing poorly in the short term with the objective of consolidating and restructuring their operations.
 Liquidation processes are also permissible in certain cases.